intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 - `sycl::sampler` and `sycl::stream` classes

 ##### Other restrictions:

-- Only Intel GPU device is supported
+- Only Intel GPU device is supported.
 - Interoperability between regular SYCL and ESIMD kernels is not yet supported.
   I.e., it's not possible to invoke an ESIMD kernel from SYCL kernel and vice-versa.